 What is lanolin?

 An allergy to sheep’s wool is actually caused by lanolin, the oil in a sheep’s fleece also known as ‘wool grease’ or ‘wool wax’ secreted by the glands of wool bearing animals.
 Symptoms of exposure are a red skin rash, which may be accompanied by a runny nose, sneezing, breathing problems and conjunctivitis (red eyes).
 Having these symptoms while wearing sheep's wool does not necessarily mean lanolin is what you are reacting to.

 As lanolin is often found in beauty products, you may find you are allergic to lanolin if you notice you experience the same reaction when exposed to particular cosmetic creams, waxes and other products containing this ingredient.
 Sufferers have reported problems with sheep-derived vitamin D and air fresheners containing lanolin compounds.
 If you are concerned, a doctor can perform a simple skin patch test to establish if this is the cause of your reaction.

 Lanolin allergies are extremely rare, however if you do find you have an intolerance you should avoid yarns that contain sheep wool, and instead opt for alpaca, cashmere or llama yarns, as these do not contain wool wax.

-If you experience a runny nose, any breathing problems or red eyes – any symptoms that are not on your skin – while wearing sheeps wool, you are definitely allergic to something.
+If you experience a runny nose, any breathing problems or red eyes – any symptoms that are not on your skin – while wearing sheep's wool, you are most probably allergic to something.
 It may not be the sheep wool itself though: many people are allergic to dust mites in the wool or dyes and cleaning chemicals used in manufacture.
 A sufferer will need to avoid anything containing the allergen, and it can be pretty hard to find the culprit – and determine what contains it.